xelemir/RoutePlanner/README.md

 - <u>One-to-All Dijkstra</u>
   - You can also calculate the shortest path from a single node to all other nodes.
   - This however can only be done via the API.
 The frontend does not support this feature.
-  - Please use the Method `shortestPath(int start, int end)` with the arguments `startNodeID` and `-1` within the `Dijkstra` class.
+  - Please use the Method `shortestPath(int start, int end)` with the arguments `startNode` and `-1` within the `Dijkstra` class.
 The -1 endNodeID will make sure that the algorithm will calculate the shortest path to all other nodes.
-  - After the calculation, please use the `getDistances()` method tand the `getPreviousNodes()` method to get the distances and predecessors of all nodes.
-Now you can use the `getAllRouteTo(int node, int start, int[] distances, int[] previousNodes)` method to get the shortest path from the start node to any point you desire with the distances and predecessors you just calculated.
+  - Now you can use the `getAllRouteTo(int EndNode)` method to get the shortest path from the start node to any point you desire with the distances and predecessors you just calculated.

 - <u>Dark Mode</u>
   - Most importantly, we added a hacky looking dark mode to the website.